codyklr/codyklr/readme.md

-# Hello! 👋
+# Hi there 👋

-I build tools and small projects, usually game-related ones that solve specific problems or make life easier.
+I build random tools that solve specific problems, or make my life easier, along with other small projects.

 ## What I'm up to
 - Tinkering with whatever catches my interest
-- Planning to rebuild my website
 - Diving into Machine Learning
+- Learning Zig